DavidChen0429/MPC-2.0/README.md

 # MPC-2.0

-This repository is created for the assignment: A MPC Approach in HIV Therapy.
-This assignment uses a 5-state simplified version of the Wodarz & Nowak model for HIV modeling.
-The action space of this model is only restricted to two options: 0 (no therapy) or 1 (therapy).
-However, to avoid dealing with the hybrid system, the input space is expand to from closed region from 0 to 1.
-For specific information, please read the original paper (*MPC-HIV.pdf*).
+This repository is created for the assignment: A MPC Approach in Quadrotor.
 Below is the explanation of the files

 ## **PDF**

-*MPC HIV*: Original paper that contains a model for HIV therapy and MPC design

-*A_MPC...*: Reference report from this year that got a 9 and love from Sergio

 ## **Text**